 Traditional banks need to react to digitalisation.
 One of the most significant opportunities for traditional banks is that they handle data that could be utilised to generate revenue.
-They have access to their customers’ payment details and to the data from customers’ other bank accounts using PSD2 open banking data.
-This would allow them to detect if one of their consumers had a loan from a non-traditional lender.
+Because they have access to their customers’ payment details and to the data from customers’ other bank accounts using PSD2 open banking data.
+Thus, this would allow them to detect if one of their consumers had a loan from a non-traditional lender.

 However, traditional banks do not detect these loans.
 For example, if a traditional banks’ customer buys a washing machine online taking a loan with a high interest rate, the traditional bank would not detect this; hence, it would not be able to help with a better loan.
 All of this is about to change.
 As traditional banks discover the hidden revenue stream within detecting competitors’ consumer loans, more and more of them will implement a service that provides them with actionable insights.
 Such a service uncovers:

 This service providing actionable insights will help traditional banks offer personalised loans that are more likely to convert.
 For instance, they will be able to give a loan with a lower interest rate or longer runtime than the high-interest loan from a non-traditional player.
 Or pool different smaller loans into one loan.
 This way, actionable insights will help banks activate a hidden revenue stream.